Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Abstract

 \section{Abstract}

-In this paper, we are interested in algorithms that take in input an arbitrary graph $G$, and that enumerate in output all the (inclusion-wise) maximal ``subgraphs'' of $G$ which fulfil a given property $\Pi$.
+In this paper, we are interested in algorithms that take in input an arbitrary graph $G$, and that enumerate in output all the (inclusion-wise) maximal ``subgraphs'' of $G$ which fulfill a given property $\Pi$.
 All over this paper, we study several different properties $\Pi$, and the notion of subgraph under consideration (induced or not) will vary from a result to another.

-More precisely, we present efficient algorithms to list all maximal split subgraphs, sub-cographs and some subclasses of cographs of a given input graph.
+More precisely, we present efficient algorithms to list all maximal split subgraphs, maximal induced cographs and maximal threshold graphs of a given input graph.
 All the algorithms presented here run in polynomial delay, and moreover for split graphs it only requires polynomial space.
-In order to develop an algorithm for maximal split (edge-)subgraphs, we establish a bijection between the maximal split subgraphs and the maximal independent sets of an auxiliary graph.
-For cographs and some subclasses , the algorithms rely on a framework recently introduced by Conte \& Uno \cite{conte-uno} called \emph{Proximity Search}.
+In order to develop an algorithm for maximal split (edge-)subgraphs, we establish a bijection between the maximal split subgraphs and the maximal stable sets of an auxiliary graph.
+For cographs and threshold graphs, the algorithms rely on a framework recently introduced by Conte \& Uno \cite{conte-uno} called \emph{Proximity Search}.
 Finally we consider the extension problem, which consists in deciding if there exists a maximal induced subgraph satisfying a property $\Pi$ that contains a set of prescribed vertices and that avoids another set of vertices.
-We show that this problem is NP-complete for every ``interesting'' hereditary property $\Pi$.
+We show that this problem is NP-complete for every non-trivial hereditary property $\Pi$.
 We extend the hardness result to some specific edge version of the extension problem.